Geocode and symbolize campaign contributions

 The layer updates to show the population density for each census tract.

-The contributions layer are now above the Popular Demographics layer, but the blue circles for Democratic Contributions are difficult to see.
+The blue circles for the Democratic Contributions layer are difficult to see.
 You will adjust the population density layer's style so the contribution data is more visible.

 - In the Styles pane, under Pick a style, for Counts and Amounts (color), click Style options.

-- Click the symbol for Symbol style, and in the Symbol style pane, for Color ramps, choose Gray 2.
+- Click the symbol for Symbol style, and in the Symbol style window, for Fill color, choose Gray 2, and click Done.

 To see a color ramp name, hover over the color ramp.

-- Above the histogram, click the Invert color ramp button.
+- Above the histogram, click the Fliip ramp colors button.

 - On the Settings toolbar, click Properties.
 Under Appearance, for Blending, choose Multiply, and for Transparency, move the slider to 30%.